 Nolah and Tuft & Needle are both popular foam mattresses sold online.
 These mattresses have some significant differences.
 To help you decide which one is best for you, I’m going to break down what makes each one unique.

 - Both are all-foam mattresses that are 10 inches thick.

 - Both have 7 inch support layers that are pretty similar materials.

-- Both offer solutions for overheating.
+- Both offer solutions for overheating and are fairly breathable.